NCIP/gdc-docs/docs/API/Users_Guide/Data_Analysis.md

 }
 ```

 __Example 2:__ Here the survival endpoint is used to compare two survival plots for TCGA-BRCA cases.
-One plot will display survival information about cases with a particular mutation (in this case: chr3:g.179234297A>G) and the other plot will display information about cases without that mutation.
+One plot will display survival information about cases with a particular mutation (in this instance: `chr3:g.179234297A>G`) and the other plot will display information about cases without that mutation.
 This type of query will also print the results of a chi-squared analysis between the two subsets of cases.

 ```json
 [